coder-ig1/wompuswithradha/README.md

-# wumpuswithradha
+# Hunt the Wumpus Game
-a *wumpus* game made in java :) cave system class is an array of caves
+a *wumpus* game made in Java :)
+Authors: Ezra Newman & Radha Munver
+Date: June 6th, 2023
+AP Computer Science A

+### CaveSystem class
+    - an array of caves
-    each cave is an linked list of caves each cave has a list of neighbors locations class keeps streck of hazards and locartions of players and stuff player class does everything
+    - each cave is a linked list of caves
+    - each cave has a list of its three neighbors

+### Main class
+    - begins with the instructions
+    - begins / ends game
+    - takes player input
+    - communicates with other classes

+### Player class
+    - contains the main operations of the game
+    - provides information about the situation

+### Cave class
+    - constructs caves for the cave system
+    - contains necessary methods to simplify processes

+For instructions and details, please refer to the manual.
+Enjoy!